bismuthfoundation/BismuthRPC/RPCServer/Commands.md

   bitcoin version: Works only for addresses in the local wallet, external addresses will always show 0. bismuthd version: Asks the node, so it works for any address

+## Implemented, need further work to be more bitcoind compatible

 * listreceivedbyaccount  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing:
   "account" : the account of the receiving addresses, "amount" : total amount received by addresses with this account, "confirmations": number of confirmations of the most recent transaction included

 * listreceivedbyaddress  -  (minconf=1) (includeempty=false)  -  Returns an array of objects containing:
   "address" : receiving address, "account" : the account of the receiving address, "amount" : total amount received by the address, "confirmations": number of confirmations of the most recent transaction included.
   To get a list of accounts on the system, execute listreceivedbyaddress 0 true

 ## Implemented Specific Bismuthd commands